linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation Models Routledge.md

 The first point is demonstrated by a derivation of both models that is more general than that for RIM, as in Ohlson and Juettner-Nauroth (2005).
 An algebraic zero-sum equality

 $$
-0 = y _ {0} + \sum_ {t = 1} ^ {\infty} \frac {1}{\rho^ {t}} \left(y _ {t} - \rho y _ {t - 1}\right)
+0 = y_{0} + \sum_{t = 1}^{\infty} \frac{1}{\rho^{t}} \left(y_{t} - \rho y_{t - 1}\right)
 $$

-holds provided the transversality condition,  $\lim_{t\to \infty}\rho^{-t}y_t = 0$ .
+holds provided the transversality condition, $\lim_{t\to \infty}\rho^{-t}y_t = 0$.
 Adding this series to DDM in equation (1),

 $$
 Value_{0} = y_{0} + \sum_{t = 1}^{\infty} \frac{1}{\rho^{t}} (y_{t} + d_{t} - \rho y_{t - 1})
 $$

-A valuation model then becomes an issue of specifying the  $y$ -variable.
+A valuation model then becomes an issue of specifying the $y$-variable.
 Setting $y_0 = B_0$ and assuming clean-surplus accounting, we have the RIM.
-Setting  $y_0 = \frac{Earnings_1}{\rho - 1}$ , we have the AEG model, but without the assumption of clean-surplus accounting (and without book value).
+Setting $y_0 = \frac{Earnings_1}{\rho - 1}$, we have the AEG model, but without the assumption of clean-surplus accounting (and without book value).
 See Ohlson and Gao (2006).
 Penman (2005) evaluates the AEG model against the RIM.

 As the AEG model does not require clean surplus accounting, it is more general.
 That is probably of little consequence in practice.
 However the second difference mentioned is.
-For

-finite horizon forecasting, the AEG model with a constant growth rate (for just two forward periods here) is:
+For finite horizon forecasting, the AEG model with a constant growth rate (for just two forward periods here) is:

 $$
 \begin{array}{l} Value_{0} = \frac{\text{Earnings}_{1}}{\rho - 1} + \frac{1}{\rho - 1}. \frac{\text{AEG}_{2}}{\rho - \mathrm{g}_{\text{AEG}}} (4a) \\ = \frac{\text{Earnings}_{1}}{\rho - 1} \left[ \frac{g_{2} - \left(g_{AEG} - 1\right)}{(\rho - 1) - \left(g_{AEG} - 1\right)} \right] (4b) \\ \end{array}
 $$

-where  $g_{AEG} < \rho$  and  $g_2 \equiv (\Delta Earnings_2 + (\rho - 1)d_1) / Earnings_1$ , that is, the expected growth rate in cum-dividend earnings two years ahead.
-While  $AEG_t = \Delta RE_t$ , given clean-surplus accounting, it is not the case that  $g_{AEG} = g_{RE}$ .
-This follows simply from the mathematical statement that, if the level of a variable grows as the rate,  $g$ , so do its changes, but the converse is not true.
+where $g_{AEG} < \rho$ and $g_2 \equiv (\Delta Earnings_2 + (\rho - 1)d_1) / Earnings_1$, that is, the expected growth rate in cum-dividend earnings two years ahead.
+While $AEG_t = \Delta RE_t$, given clean-surplus accounting, it is not the case that $g_{AEG} = g_{RE}$.
+This follows simply from the mathematical statement that, if the level of a variable grows as the rate, $g$, so do its changes, but the converse is not true.
 So valuations (3a) and (4a) (for the same forecast horizon) are not equivalent.
-Indeed, a constant growth rate for  $AEG$  implies a declining rate for  $RE$ .
+Indeed, a constant growth rate for $AEG$ implies a declining rate for $RE$.
 One might suggest that a declining rate is more likely, but that is an empirical matter.
 The $g_{AEG}$ rate in the model equals the long run (asymptotic) growth rate in expected earnings, provided dividend payout meets a minimum.
-This long-run rate is likely to be the same for all firms (the average GDP growth rate?), but that means than  $g_{AEG}$  (the rate at which AEG is expected to grow) is the same for all firms in the cross section.
-Value is then driven solely by forward earnings, growth in the second period,  $g_2$ , and the discount rate.
+This long-run rate is likely to be the same for all firms (the average GDP growth rate?), but that means that $g_{AEG}$ (the rate at which AEG is expected to grow) is the same for all firms in the cross section.
+Value is then driven solely by forward earnings, growth in the second period, $g_2$, and the discount rate.
 While that might be doubtful for a two-period horizon (and in model (4a)), the model presumably calibrates better with longer forecast horizons.

 # 1.4 Empirical Evidence

 Empirical research compares valuation models in three ways.
 First, a set of papers compares the models on their ability to explain current prices.
-Second, a number of papers ask whether the models work to determine “value” which is can then compared to traded prices to identify mispriced securities.
+Second, a number of papers ask whether the models work to determine “value” which can then be compared to traded prices to identify mispriced securities.
 Third, papers apply the models in reverse engineering fashion to estimate the “implied cost of capital”.
-This paper does not cover the latter; the literature is long and rather inconclusive, in part because there is no objective benchmark to for the “true” observable cost of capital.
+This paper does not cover the latter; the literature is long and rather inconclusive, in part because there is no objective benchmark for the “true” observable cost of capital.
 And, disappointingly, these papers have had difficulty in showing that their estimates of the cost of capital actually predict average stock returns, though Nekrasov and Ogneva (2011)

 and Fitzgerald, Gray, Hall, and Jeyaraj (2013) are recent exceptions.
 For a survey, see Easton (2009).